oguzdelioglu/reactPress/README.md

 # Script Information

-This Script Cloned Wordpress to ReactJS (Template and Backend)
+This Template Cloned Wordpress to ReactJS

 # Getting Started with Create React App